mekosteinberg/Portfolio/README.md

 Day 5: Today has been a struggle to get dropdowns working and style
     appropriately for responsive design.
 I know what I would do differently, next time I'd start building the mobile/phone version and then style for larger, instead of the starting with web.
 I only now discovered in the dev tools that you can switch TYPES of mobile devices, or make custom sized ones.
 I know, I know... duh.
 Styling Styling Styling right now, still need to host it
+        Part2: If I dont stop soon I'm going to break something and have to spend the rest of the night fixing it.
+I think mobile is pretty much set.
+I got it deployed to Netlify.